mcummings128/gh-actions-outputs-experiments-1/README.md

 1. 'job-a' has a step with the ID 'job-a-step-id'.
 The job-level `outputs` block has an output named example-output, whose value is defined using the following syntax steps.job-a-step-id.outputs.example-output.
 A different job, 'Job B' can reference this output from Job A. Job B uses 'needs' to ensure Job A sets the output.
 To get the example-output value, Job B references Job A's output using needs.job-a.outputs.example-output

-## Reusable workflow and caller workflow:
+## From reusable workflow and caller workflow:

   In the reusable workflow, the `outputs` block is defined at the workflow level AND another at the job level.
   A step within a reusable workflow sets the output value.
 The job-level `outputs` block sets the value of its output by referencing the step id and output name (ex. steps.rw-step-id.outputs.example-rw-step-output).
 The workflow-level `outputs` block gets its value from the job-level output (ex. jobs.rw-job-id.outputs.example-rw-job-output).
 TODO MAPPING ELAB